 EJ Hill’s exhibition Brake Run Helix is an offering to our community—not only to experience the individual and collective joy of the roller coaster at its center, but also to activate the exhibition’s stage through conversations, performances, and gatherings in the spirit of joy.
 Keep an eye on the Community Programming in EJ Hill: Brake Run Helix webpage for news about upcoming programming.

 Reservations to ride Brava! will be made available on a rolling basis throughout the duration of the exhibition.
-If reservations for your preferred day are full, keep checking back for new availability and subscribe to our newsletter to stay in the know.
+If reservations for your preferred day are full, keep checking back for new availability.
 Please note, visitors can see the roller coaster activated by riders throughout the day with no reservations required.

 About the Artist